 Danger level and avalanche prone locations

+On the danger map, the maximum expected danger level is shown for each warning region (maximum of dry and wet danger).
 If the danger level is likely to change during the day, the danger level is normally based on the situation in the morning.
-In typical springtime conditions, two maps show both the more favourable morning situation (dry-snow avalanches) and the more unfavourable situation in the afternoon (wet-snow avalanches as the day progresses) (double map).
+In typical springtime conditions, two maps show both the more favourable morning situation and the more unfavourable situation in the afternoon (double map).

 Often the avalanche danger is classified as falling under one or more of the five 'typical avalanche problems'.
 Normally the avalanche bulletin assigns the situation to one or more of these categories.
 The following problems are distinguished:

 - New snow (considerable snowfall in recent days)

 - Wind slabs (snow transported by the wind)

 - Old snow (weak layer(s) prone to triggering within the old snowpack)

 If there is no conspicuous avalanche problem (often when a low avalanche danger (level 1) applies), the situation is described with the text "no distinct avalanche problem".